sergeynordicresults/sergeynordicresults.github.io/war.md

 > "We didnt take Crimea, russian military was there already always.
 We just changed a name from `Autonomous republic` to `Republic`"

 <blockquote><details><summary>"If war is started - it should be finished.
-Its stupid to retreat now."</summary><pre>
+Its stupid to retreat now."</summary><pre translate=yes>
 A rule of poker game: it's better to exit game late, then not exist at all
 </pre></details></blockquote>

 <blockquote><details><summary>"I don't want a revolution, because revolutions are bad.
 See what 2014 revolution in Ukraine brought.
 I will kill anyone who wants to start a revolution in Russia.
-Better to live under putin / wait until he dies."</summary><pre>
+Better to live under putin / wait until he dies."</summary><pre translate=yes>
 WHY WE DID live bad?

 I don't know WHY the revolution 2014 started.